jolie/docs/glossary.md

 The union of all the network boundaries of the cell.

-### Cell network
+### Cell overlay

-A group of cells and their connections.
+A group of cells and the connections among the ports in their cell boundaries.